 During the past few years it has become a tradition for me to go on a stroll in Linnanmäki during the festival, take photos and soak up the spectacular lights and colours.
 It is such perfect therapy for the body and mind during the dark and cold season.

 Last week I travelled to Copenhagen for a long weekend to explore the city and to experience what the famous Danish “hygge” is all about.
-I believe hygge means something like creating a warm atmosphere and enjoying the good things in life with good people especially during the darkest time of the year.
-I am sure this something we all can take home from Denmark, a country of the happiest people in the word.On Saturday evening after a busy day of sightseeing it was time to slow down, take it easy and enjoy some Danish hygge at the world’s second oldest theme park Tivoli Gardens’ fairytale Continue reading
+I believe hygge means doing things that make you feel warm, cosy and happy and enjoying quality time with your loved ones during the coldest and darkest time of the year.
+I am sure this something we all can take home from Denmark, a country of the happiest people in the word.On Saturday evening after a busy day of sightseeing it was time to slow down, take it easy and enjoy some Danish hygge in the world’s second oldest theme park Tivoli Gardens’ fairytale Continue reading

 As autumn evenings turn darker and nights longer up here in Helsinki, the capital of Finland, people are starting to prepare themselves for the dark and cold winter with warm clothes, gloves, hats, wooly socks, candles and hot drinks.
 Luckily there are also fun-filled events with colour, light and joy to ease our way into the dark winter season.
 Continue reading

 Rhodes Town, situated on the northeastern tip of the island is without a doubt one of Europe’s best-preserved medieval fortress towns.
 Rhodes Town can be divided into old and new quarters: medieval buildings and narrow streets within the old town walls as well as vibrant and historical attractions by the waterfront in the new town.